Relatlimab and Nivolumab versus Nivolumab in Untreated Advanced Melanoma

 Source: View publication →

-The RELATIVITY-047 trial demonstrated that the combination of the anti-LAG-3 antibody relatlimab and the anti-PD-1 antibody nivolumab significantly improves progression-free survival compared to nivolumab monotherapy in patients with previously untreated advanced melanoma.
+The RELATIVITY-047 trial demonstrated that combined blockade of LAG-3 and PD-1 with a fixed-dose combination of relatlimab and nivolumab significantly prolonged progression-free survival compared to nivolumab alone in patients with previously untreated advanced melanoma.

 Key Findings